<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=536445654276735&amp;ev=PageView&amp;noscript=1">

 However, in the midst of AI search, when brands and search experts alike are spending dollars to become searchable on AI-driven platforms, Google has announced that the old way of search is making a comeback.
 The company released a new 'web' setting for the search engine that will take you back to the glory days of Google Search in the year 2000, surfacing only a list of text-based links, meaning no images, no shopping results, and no AI-generated answers.
 The results will look like old-school Google.
 You get ten blue links, and that's it, with everything else (Google Maps, answer info boxes, etc) disabled.

-We at RAD AI have been getting asked a lot of questions about this new web setting and what it means for brand marketers.
+We at RAD Intel have been getting asked a lot of questions about this new web setting and what it means for brand marketers.
 So, here are some of our top-line thoughts:

 • Micro-Bloggers Will Make A Comeback: With text-based web searching back in action, we predict that the era of micro-bloggers that got phased out by social media platforms like Instagram and TikTok will make a return.
 These bloggers, who focus on niche topics and have loyal followings, will find new opportunities to shine as users seek detailed and specific information.